Exa-Networks/exabgp/README.md

 ExaBGP is supported through Github's [issue tracker](https://github.com/Exa-Networks/exabgp/issues).
 So should you encounter any problems, please do not hesitate to [report it](https://github.com/Exa-Networks/exabgp/issues?labels=bug&page=1&state=open) so we can help you.

 During "day time" (GMT/BST) feel free to contact us on [`Slack`](https://join.slack.com/t/exabgp/shared_invite/enQtNTM3MTU5NTg5NTcyLTMwNmZlMGMyNTQyNWY3Y2RjYmQxODgyYzY2MGFkZmYwODMxNDZkZjc4YmMyM2QzNzA1YWM0MmZjODhlYThjNTQ).
 We will try to respond if available.
-ExaBGP also has a channel on `Freenode` [`#exabgp`](irc://irc.freenode.net:6667/exabgp) but it is not monitored and an historical room on gitter not monitored anymore [`Gitter`](https://gitter.im/Exa-Networks/exabgp)

 The best way to be kept informed about our progress/releases is to follow us on [Twitter](https://twitter.com/#!/search/exabgp).
-You can also use and subscribe to our low volume [mailing list](https://groups.google.com/group/exabgp-users).
+You can also use and subscribe to our very low volume [mailing list](https://groups.google.com/group/exabgp-users).

+In case of bugs, we will ask you to help us fix the issue using the master branch.
+We will then try to backport any fixes to the 4.2 stable branch, when possible.

+Please make sure to remove any non `git master` installations if you are trying the latest master release, to prevent to run the wrong code by accident, it happens more than you think, and verify the binary by running `exabgp version`.

+We will nearly systematically ask for the `FULL` output exabgp with the option `-d`.

 ## Documentation